Kayli/logspub/dev-distributed.md

 - network operations centers (NOCs)
   - are central locations from which an organization supports its computer network and telecom infrastructure
+- site reliability engineering (SRE)
+  - can be viewed as a specific implementation of devops

 ## references